cciw-uk/cciw.co.uk/docs/development_setup.rst

   'admin') and a snapshot of public data from the production database, but no private data.

+  A larger example DB is available on request.

 * Run the development server::

     $ ./manage.py runserver 8000